gennadygorin/gennadygorin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. from the <a href='http://pachterlab.github.io/'>Pachter Laboratory</a> at Caltech, with experience in building theory, tools, and methods for genomics and biophysics.
-I am excited to transition to the biotechnology industry and bring a rigorous mechanistic approach to research and development.
+I am a Senior Scientist, Computational Biology at <a href='https://www.faunabio.com/'>Fauna Bio</a>, a biotech startup leveraging non-model system biology to improve human health.
+I received my Ph.D. from the <a href='http://pachterlab.github.io/'>Pachter Laboratory</a> at Caltech, establishing foundational theory, tools, and methods for genomics and biophysics.

 As an academic and industry researcher, I have combined bioinformatics and physics to improve single-cell analyses and innovate active pipelines for therapeutic discovery.
-I am looking for a role that would use the depth of my interdisciplinary background to develop revolutionary methods for single-cell biology, putting my team at the forefront of the industry and enabling research that changes lives for the better.
+I am excited to use the depth of my interdisciplinary background to develop revolutionary methods for single-cell biology, putting my team at the forefront of the industry and enabling research that changes lives for the better.

+For requests to referee scientific articles, please contact me using my personal email, listed below.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.